dns load balancing failover

 Full Proxy offers organizations granular control over web traffic, allowing them to define access policies and implement content filtering rules.
 This enables administrators to regulate access to specific websites, control bandwidth usage, and monitor user activity.
 By providing a centralized control point, Full Proxy empowers organizations to enforce security measures and maintain compliance with data protection regulations.

-When considering full proxy vs half proxy.
-The half-proxy sets up a call, and the client and server do their thing.
+When considering a full proxy vs. a half proxy, the half-proxy sets up a call, and the client and server do their thing.
 Half-proxies are known to be suitable for Direct Server Return (DSR).
 You’ll have the initial setup for streaming protocols, but instead of going through the proxy for the rest of the connections, the server will bypass the proxy and go straight to the client.

 This is so you don’t waste resources on the proxy for something that can be done directly from server to client.
 A full proxy, on the other hand, handles all the traffic.
-A full proxy creates a client connection and a separate server connection with a little gap in the middle.
+It creates a client connection and a separate server connection with a little gap in the middle.

 Full proxy vs half proxy